This image displays widespread raised and flat lesions coming together into larger lesions typical of drug rashes (eruptions).

 Signs & Symptoms

-Drug rashes can appear as various types of skin rashes, including pink-to-red bumps, hives, blisters, red patches, pus-filled bumps (pustules), or as sensitivity to sunlight.
-Drug rashes may involve the entire skin surface, or they may be limited to one or a few body parts.
+Drug eruptions can appear as a variety of skin rashes, including pink-to-red papules (small, solid bumps), urticaria (hives), vesicles (small blisters), pustules (small pus-filled bumps), bullae (blisters larger than a thumbnail), or as sensitivity to sunlight.
+In darker skin colors, the redness may be harder to see.
+Drug eruptions may involve the entire skin’s surface, or they may be limited to one or a few body parts.
+Itching is common in many drug eruptions, and there may be a fever.

-Itching is common in many drug rashes.
-However, if your child has a fever, if his or her skin is tender, or if the inside the mouth or the genitalia are involved, a more serious skin condition may be present.
+If your child has a fever, if their skin is tender, or if the inside of their mouth or genitals is involved, a more serious drug eruption may be present.

 Self-Care Guidelines

-• Take cool showers or apply cool compresses.
+• Take cool showers or baths or apply cool compresses.

-• Apply calamine lotion.
+• Apply calamine lotion to the rash.

 Treatments

-The best treatment for a drug rash is to stop the medication that is causing it.
-After your child stops taking a medicine, it may take 5–10 days to see an improvement in the skin and up to 3 weeks for the rash to go away completely.
+If the child’s medical professional suspects a drug eruption, they may want to establish the correct diagnosis by performing a biopsy of a lesion.
+Your child’s medical professional will help determine what medication changes are appropriate.
+After your child stops taking the medicine causing the drug eruption, it may take 5-10 days to see an improvement in the skin and up to 3 weeks for the rash to go away completely.

-Other treatments that may be helpful include:
+Other treatments the medical professional may recommend include:

-• Topical antibiotic ointments for open sores.
+• Topical antibiotic ointments to help heal open sores.

 Visit Urgency